Chapter 14 Summarizing Data

 • We’re creating a new data frame, so we store it in sumAtl.

-• We then take our atlNO2 dataset and group our dataset by province using group_by(p).
+• We then take our atlNO2 dataset and group it by province using group_by(p).

 • We then summarize our grouped data by summarizing the NO2 concentration with summarize(mean = mean(conc)).